DesertBoss/SandSpace/README.md

 - Changing the strength and size of explosions
 - Changing amount of Rez drop from asteroids

+## In developing
+- Block rarity bonus settings
+- Add more turrets to support ships depending on their size
+- Add more turrets to blocks

 ## Installation
 - Mod requires [Unity Mod Manager](https://www.nexusmods.com/site/mods/21) to work.